Atlanta Walk Of Fame

 Established in 1988, the Sweetwater Camera Club, Inc. is a Douglasville, Georgia-based group of photo enthusiasts.

 We host a wide variety of interesting, motivating, and educational presentations, competitions, critiques, and exhibits throughout the year.
 The purpose of the Sweetwater Camera Club, Inc. is to share and promote the art and science of photography in a variety of styles and formats.
-To provide a forum for photographers of all levels, novice through advanced, and to offer opportunities to share with others their interests, ideas, experience, and passion for the art of photography for the visual education, enjoyment and recreation as individuals, club members, and as a part of the community. www.sweetwatercameraclub.com
+To provide a forum for photographers of all levels, novice through advanced, and to offer opportunities to share with others their interests, ideas, experience, and passion for the art of photography for visual education, enjoyment, and recreation as individuals, club members, and as a part of the community. www.sweetwatercameraclub.com

-6700 Church Street, Douglasville, GA 30134
+8380-C Grady Street Douglasville, GA 30134